vijayjawali/vijayjawali/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-I am a specialist software engineer with 4 years of experience in big data technologies and cloud services.
+I am a Specialist Data engineer with 4 years of experience in big data technologies and cloud services.
 I have a strong background in creating Spark applications with Scala and Datasets in the Banking and Hospitality sectors using cloud infrastructure.
-My expertise includes working with Hive, Postgre, Cassandra databases.
-I also have experience in leveraging Oozie as a scheduling tool to automate report generation.
+My expertise includes working with Hive, Postgre and other SQL and NoSQL databases.
+I also have experience in leveraging Oozie and Airflow as a scheduling tool to automate data pipelines report generation.
 I am skilled in developing applications to migrate existing use cases from legacy Java applications spark while migrating it to Big Data environment.
 I am also proficient in using PowerBI visualisation tool to get insights from a pool of data lake.
-I have experience in deploying applications using Jenkins pipeline on Amazon EMR cluster with oozie orchestration flows to run spark applications on AWS cloud services.
+I have experience in deploying applications using Jenkins as CI/CD pipeline on Amazon EMR cluster with oozie orchestration flows to run spark applications on AWS cloud services.

+During my master's program at the University of Birmingham, I developed strong data science and machine learning skills through coursework and projects applying statistical analysis, modelling, deep learning, and cloud deployment.
+For the Data Science Group Project, my team conducted an end-to-end inflation forecasting study leveraging time series modelling and multivariate LSTM with attention to predict the impact of fuel prices on inflation.
+I created an interactive dashboard deployed on Google Cloud to showcase the ML pipeline.
+Through an individual summer project on multi-document text summarization of news articles using techniques like TF-IDF, TextRank, and fine-tuned Transformer models, I gained hands-on experience developing and evaluating NLP solutions.
+Additionally, a database project allowed me to develop expertise in data warehousing, ETL, and analytics engineering.
+Course modules covering algorithms, data management, and visualization provided a solid foundation.
+Collaborating in teams, delivering presentations, and authoring detailed technical reports honed my communication abilities.
+The comprehensive curriculum, hands-on learning, and emphasis on real-world applied data science equipped me with technical expertise and experience that can enable an impactful data science career.

 ***